 The traffic logs are updated every 15 minutes.

-Such calculation may be imprecise, as it only displays the size of the site's content.
-If you wish to get accurate data, you would need to measure the sizes of the request and response headers, request body (if one was sent) and cookies as well.
+Such calculation may be imprecise as it only displays the size of the site's content.
+If you wish to get accurate data, you need to measure the sizes of the request and response headers, request body (if one was sent), and cookies.

-You can view your data usage in our dashboard under Traffic Usage table.
+You can view your data usage in our dashboard under your selected proxy type > Traffic Usage table.

 You can also filter the graph by individual proxy users and within preset or custom date ranges.